caspersg/learn_vim/README.md

 ### Visual
 Used for selecting text.
 This allows you to use the same keys as Normal mode.
-This can be by character, whole lines, or a block.

 In other editors, you use the mouse to drag and select things, or hold down shift as you select the text.